 If you are reading this because someone you love has been told the word "dementia," or because the forgetfulness you have been quietly tracking has become impossible to ignore, please slow down for a moment.
 You do not have to figure this out today.
-Pennsylvania has more support for dementia families in 2026 than at any point in its history, a brand-new state office created by Act 111 of 2024, six federally-funded CMS GUIDE Model programs that pay for care navigation and respite, two of the country's thirty NIA-designated Alzheimer's Disease Research Centers (Penn and Pitt), strong county-level helplines, and a Medicaid system that, when properly accessed, covers most of what dementia eventually requires.
+Pennsylvania has more support for dementia families in 2026 than at any point in its history: a state office created by Act 111 of 2024, roughly half a dozen federally-funded CMS GUIDE Model programs that pay for care navigation and respite, two NIA-designated Alzheimer's Disease Research Centers (Penn and Pitt), strong county-level helplines, and a Medicaid system that, when properly accessed, covers most of what dementia eventually requires.
 The challenge is not that the help does not exist.
 The challenge is that no one hands a Pennsylvania family a single map.

 This is also a guide written specifically for you, the Pennsylvania family caregiver, who in 2026 is one of roughly 472,000 Pennsylvanians providing 835 million hours of unpaid care, valued at $17.2 billion, to a parent, spouse, or partner with Alzheimer's disease or another dementia.
-Fifty-six percent of you live with a chronic condition of your own.
 The hours you give cost you sleep, paychecks, and sometimes friendships.
 You deserve real help, and Pennsylvania can provide more of it than you have probably been told.

 Pennsylvania's dementia landscape, 2026

-Pennsylvania is the third-oldest state in the country by share of residents aged 65 and older, only Maine and Florida are older.
+Pennsylvania is among the oldest states in the country by share of residents aged 65 and older.
 According to the Alzheimer's Association's 2026 Alzheimer's Disease Facts and Figures, approximately 282,000 Pennsylvanians age 65+ are living with Alzheimer's disease.
-Roughly 16.2% of Pennsylvanians age 45+ report subjective cognitive decline, the early warning signal that often precedes a clinical dementia diagnosis.
 Pennsylvania Medicaid spends an estimated $4.6 billion per year on Alzheimer's-related care, among the largest single drivers of the state's nursing facility and Community HealthChoices budget.

 Behind those numbers sit the families.
-Pennsylvania has roughly 472,000 unpaid family caregivers of someone with dementia, providing about 835 million hours of care a year, averaging out to 34 hours per week per caregiver.
+Pennsylvania has roughly 472,000 unpaid family caregivers of someone with dementia, providing about 835 million hours of care a year.
 The economic value of that unpaid labor is $17.2 billion annually.
-Fifty-six percent of those caregivers report at least one chronic condition of their own.
+The hours cost these caregivers sleep, paychecks, and, too often, their own health.

 The single most important Pennsylvania policy change for dementia families in the last decade arrived in October 2024.